JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 ## Constructors

 Constructors are functions that create new instances of composite types.
-When the user defines a new composite type,  Julia creates default constructors.
-However, sometimes it is very useful to add additional constructors.
-As an example, we can mention the case from the end of the previous section.
-In this case, it makes sense to have the ability to create an instance of the `Point` type from two numbers that can be of any subtypes of `Real`.
+When a user defines a new composite type,  Julia creates the default constructors.
+Sometimes it is helpful to add additional constructors.
+In the example from the previous section, we may want to create an instance of `Point` from two numbers with different types.
 This can be achieved by defining the following constructor.

 ```jldoctest structs; output = false
 Point(x::Real, y::Real) = Point(promote(x, y)...)